Renan-Storrer/23-Trybesmith/README.md

 - Programming in TypeScript language;
 - Develop a CRUD API (Create, Read, Update and Delete);
-- Develop endpoints to read and write to a MySQL database.
+- Develop endpoints to read and write to a MySQL database;

 ## Getting Started